se-edu/rcs/README.md

 ##### Ex : Clone HelloWorld repo

 * Complete the [GitHub HelloWorld tutorial](https://guides.github.com/activities/hello-world/).
-* Use SourceTee to clone the HelloWorld repo you created in the previous step.
+* Use SourceTree to clone the HelloWorld repo you created in the previous step.
 * Clone the same remote repo to another location of your computer (let's call the two clones `clone1` and `clone2`).
 * Do some commits in the `clone1`.